Representing Locally Hilbert Spaces and Functional Models for Locally Normal Operators: Introduction

-As we mentioned before, our more general objective is to relate spectral theory on locally Hilbert spaces with the theory of analysis on selfsimilar (fractal) sets.
-For this reason, three relevant examples of strictly inductive systems of measure spaces obtained from the Hata tree-like selfsimilar set are presented in Subsection~\ref{ss:hata}.
-In order to do this, we explore with more details the topological structure of this selfsimilar set.
-In addition, the three variants of organising the Hata tree-like selfsimilar set as an inductive limit of a strictly inductive system of measure spaces share certain extra properties that are used to show that the technical condition on the directed set that we impose in the main results are natural and useful in applications.
-This direction of research is susceptible to be followed in view of a spectral theory on selfsimilar sets by means of locally Hilbert spaces.
+As we mentioned before, our more general objective is to relate spectral theory on locally Hilbert spaces with the theory of analysis on self-similar (fractal) sets.
+For this reason, three relevant examples of strictly inductive systems of measure spaces obtained from the Hata tree-like self-similar set are presented in Subsection~\ref{ss:hata}.
+In order to do this, we explore with more details the topological structure of this self-similar set.
+In addition, the three variants of organising the Hata tree-like self-similar set as an inductive limit of a strictly inductive system of measure spaces share certain extra properties that are used to show that the technical condition on the directed set that we impose in the main results are natural and useful in applications.
+This direction of research is susceptible to be followed in view of a spectral theory on self-similar sets by means of locally Hilbert spaces.

 In Section~\ref{s:st} we consider the basic concepts, like spectrum and resolvent sets.
 Subsection~\ref{ss:lno} is dedicated to a first encounter of locally normal operators and their basic properties.
-In Example~\ref{ex:lnop} we show that our previous efforts of producing functional models turn out to be worth by allowing us to obtain the analogue, in its local version, of the multiplication operators with $L^\infty$ functions on $L^2$ type spaces.
+In Example~\ref{ex:lnop} we show that our previous efforts to develop functional models prove worthwhile, allowing us to obtain the analogue, in its local version, of the multiplication operators with $L^\infty$ functions on $L^2$ type spaces.
 This clarifies what kind of functional model for locally normal operators we are looking for.
 Then we briefly review the First Spectral Theorem for locally normal operators, that is, in terms of spectral measures, previously obtained in \cite{Gheondea3}.
 An important fact is Example~\ref{ex:psconc} which shows a functional model that contains information on the spectral multiplicity and points out a one-sided connection between the First Spectral Theorem and the Second Spectral Theorem.